People who are experiencing an addiction or problem use, have an array of

 Avoidance of certain people or situations can be seen as a

-loving route to self care, when these people are situations are genuinely
+loving route to self care, especially when these people are situations are genuinely

 unhealthy.
 However, the subconscious mind will also do a bang up job of